 Well, you’ll need a pressure cooker – of which I don’t have.
 But Denise at Sweet Peas and Saffron has a tutorial on how to do it!
-Find the recipe on her blog.
+Find Denise’s Perfect Black Beans on her blog.

 For this dry black beans recipe, I tested soaked and unsoaked beans using three cooking methods.
 I did not test the quick soak method where dry beans are brought to a simmer, removed from heat, and lidded for an hour before cooking.